-Directory information includes the following: name, GLCC address and telephone number, date and place of birth, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and participation in officially recognized activities.
-Only the Registrar's Office disseminates directory information.
-All inquiries for such information should be forwarded to the Registrar.
+Directory information includes the following: name, GLCC address and telephone number, date and place of birth, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and participation in officially recognized Only the Registrar's Office disseminates directory information.
+All inquiries for such activities. information should be forwarded to the Registrar.
+Students may see the Registrar to request nondisclosure of directory information.
+This request must be made by the end of the add/drop period each semester.